profjsb/my-content/content/post/curatingai/index.md

 I'm proud of what we were able to accomplish in this show, particularly in bringing together such a wide range and consistently high quality of the work.
 Perhaps most gratifying is that CuratingAI showcased the work of those in a variety of stages in their careers and life, from Berkeley high school, to Cal undergraduate, to Cal graduate students, to established artists.

-We did not offer a value judgement on the role of AI in society.
-CuratingAI was a show celebrating the creative expression with a powerful technology in a fast changing world.
+We did not offer a value judgment on the role of AI in society.
+CuratingAI was a show celebrating creative expression with powerful technology in a fast changing world.
 This world will continue to evolve and while we do not have plans for another show in the short term, I suspect we and others will be interested in another curating show soon.